Vereeniging

 Vereeniging (/fəˈrɪərnəxəŋ/ fə-REER-nə-khəng; /af/) is a city located in the south of Gauteng province, South Africa, situated where the Klip River empties into the northern loop of the Vaal River.
 It is also one of the constituent parts of the Vaal Triangle region and was formerly situated in the Transvaal province.
-Vereeniging is the third largest city in Gauteng.
 The name Vereeniging is the Dutch word meaning "association", although the spelling has since changed to vereniging, with a single e.

 Geographical information

 Vereeniging is situated in the southern part of Gauteng Province, and forms the southern portion of the Pretoria-Witwatersrand-Vereeninging (PWV) conurbation, and its neighbors are Vanderbijlpark (to the west), Three Rivers (east), Meyerton (north) and Sasolburg (south).
 The city is currently one of the most important industrial manufacturing centres in South Africa, with its chief products being iron, steel, pipes, bricks, tiles and processed lime.

 The predominant language in Vereeniging is English followed closely by Sesotho language and Afrikaans.